 There are situations where it is impossible to write a charge balance equation because we do not have enough information about the solution's composition.
 For example, suppose we fix a solution's pH using a buffer.
-If the buffer's composition is not specified, then a charge balance equation can not be written.
-In addition to equilibrium constant expressions, two other equations are important to the systematic approach for solving equilibrium problems.
-The first of these is a MASS BALANCE EQUATION, which is simply a statement that matter is conserved during a chemical reaction.
-In a solution of a acetic acid, for example, the combined concentrations of the conjugate weak acid, CH3COOH, and the conjugate weak base, CH3COO-, must equal acetic acid's initial concentration, C{CH_3COOH} .
+If the buffer's composition is not specified, then we cannot write a charge balance equation.